AustinCal/Active-Directory-Add-Users-via-PowerShell-/README.md

 # 5. Automate User Creation
 - Develop a PowerShell script to automatically add 1,000 user accounts to Active Directory.
 This script will streamline the process of creating a large number of users for the network.
+- Before executing the script you must "Set-Execution Policy" to unrestricted
 # 6. Create Client Virtual Machine
 - Create the second virtual machine using the Windows 10 ISO.
 - Connect this VM to the private network set up in VirtualBox and configure it as Client 1.